Pesin theory for transcendental maps and applications: Application: periodic boundary points. Corollary

 In view of the theory developed in the previous sections based on working in the space of backward orbits given by Rokhlin's natural extension, we shall formulate an alternative (and more natural) version of \ref{corol:C}, in terms of backward orbits. \begin{thm}{\bf (Periodic points are dense)} Let $ f\in \mathbb{K}$, and let $U$ be an invariant simply connected Fatou component for $ f $.
 Let $ \varphi\colon\mathbb{D}\to U $ be a Riemann map, and let $ g\colon\mathbb{D}\to\mathbb{D} $ be the inner function associated to $ (f, U) $ by $ \varphi $.
 Assume the following conditions are satisfied. \begin{enumerate}[label={\em (\alph*)}] \item For $ \widetilde{\omega_U }$-almost every backward orbit $ \left\lbrace x_n\right\rbrace _n \subset\partial U$, there exists $ r>0 $ such that the inverse branch $ F_n $ sending $x_0 $ to $ x_n $ is well-defined in $ D(x_0,r) $, for every subsequence $\left\lbrace x_{n_j}\right\rbrace _j$ with $ x_{n_j}\in D(x_0, r) $, $ \textrm{\em diam } F_{n_j}(D(x_0, r))\to 0$, as $ j\to\infty $. \item For $ \widetilde{\lambda} $-almost every backward orbit $ \left\lbrace \xi_n\right\rbrace _n\subset\partial\mathbb{D} $ there exists $ \rho>0 $ such that the inverse branch $ G_n $ sending $\xi_0 $ to $ \xi_n $ is well-defined in $ D(\xi_0,\rho) $. \end{enumerate} Then, accessible periodic points are dense in $ \partial U $. \end{thm}

-However, as promised in the introduction, we aim to give a proof of the density of periodic boundary points which does not use Rohklin's natural extension.
+However, we aim to give a proof of the density of periodic boundary points which does not use Rohklin's natural extension.
 To do so, we state Theorem \ref{thm-punts-periòdics} in a slightly different (and stronger) way.